Helpful Gardening Tips

 Button Bush Brush Layers, Cephalanthus Occidentalis is a Quite Hardy Swamp and Lake Condition Grower

 Button Bush Brush Layers grows about ten feet tall.
 In some particular conditions, it can reach heights of fifteen feet.
 The Button Bush Brush Layers is quite hardy and grows well in waterlogged soil such as swamps and lakes.
 The small plant is multi-stemmed and has beautiful white flowers that are the size of golf balls.
 The plants have minimal maintenance costs.
 For one, they are not prone to any particular pests.
 They are great for use as a fencing plant.
 Also, the Button Brush Layers plant plants at the edge of ponds for a beautiful look.
 The pincushion-like flowers are also great for bees.
 Most insects are attracted to these flowers for the nectar.
 They use it to create honey, which is excellent for beekeepers.
 The leaves and stems are also a favorite of many birds and animals.
 Deer will eat their leaves for food.
 Also, waterfowl use this plant to create nests for egg protection.
 The plant forms a very thick base.
 It makes it an excellent plant for preventing soil erosion.

 It will grow very well in soil that is very wet but can tolerate dry ones also.
 Pruning is usually not required but if needed, do so in early spring.
 It also can be revitalized by cutting back to ground level.
-No real disease or insect problems to mention, and it will even grow in shallow water or even the edge of the ponds.
+No actual disease or insect problems to mention, and it will even grow in shallow water or even the edge of the ponds.
 It works well in woodland areas, low spots, and also borders.